lisaogren/axios-cache-adapter/README.md

 })
 ```

-Or you can get an instance of axios preconfigured with the cache adapter
+Or you can get an instance of axios pre-configured with the cache adapter

 ```js
 import { setup } from 'axios-cache-adapter'